Danziger/CarND-T1-P1-Lane-Lines-Detection/WRITEUP.md

 N previous ones (N = 8 in the current pipeline), with the weights being 1, 2, ..., N + 1, so that the more recent information always has a bigger impact than the old one.

+This will make the lines drawn on the videos change smoothly.

-####Step 9 - Drawing the lines on the image:
+#### Step 9 - Drawing the lines on the image:

-Lastly, I just draw the two resulting lines on top of the original image.
+Lastly, I just draw the two resulting lines on top of the original image:

+![Final Result][step8]